wp-plugins/form-maker/readme.txt

 ### Supported languages

- *If you need language of the Form Maker which is not included in this list, please contact us and we will do the translation of the Form Maker within 3 days.
-If you find some mistakes in the translation of the Form Maker, please contact us and we will correct it within 3 days.*
+ *If you need language of the Form Maker which is not included in this list, please  us and we will do the translation of the Form Maker within 3 days.
+If you find some mistakes in the translation of the Form Maker, please  us and we will correct it within 3 days.*

  Afrikaans (af)
 Albanian (sq)